Info

 Rentals

 We require a damage deposit of $5,000 per sled upon arrival.
-If you purchase the $50 collision insurance, the damage deposit is reduced to $3,500 per sled.
 We hold this as a pre-authorization on your credit card, so please ensure you have this with you on the day of your booking.

 Without a valid credit card or if we are unable to process the pre-authorization you will not be able to rent a sled.